 Any use of the University at Buffalo name, logos or trademarks by all campus departments and student groups must have prior approval from the UB Trademarks and Licensing office.
 Failure to do so could hinder final vendor fulfillment of your products and/or delays in vendor reimbursements.
 Use of trademarks without prior approval that is deemed inappropriate or incorrect may subject items to confiscation from the Trademark and Licensing office.

 Whenever possible, please use collegiate licensed vendors.
 They're very knowledgeable about our brand requirements, have access to UB’s artwork as well as maintain proper liability insurance to protect the university in case of product failure.
 They're also more likely to provide you with better pricing - Ask for a discount or price match!
 Official collegiate licensed vendors are the only companies allowed to produce retail items (fundraising and "sold at cost" items are considered retail).

-You can use an unlicensed vendor as long as they haven’t received an order from the university within the calendar year you want to place the order (excluding retail or fundraising items that can only be ordered from an official collegiate licensed vendor).
+You can use an unlicensed vendor as long as the product you are ordering is not available from a collegiate licensed vendor and your chosen vendor hasn't received an order from the university within the calendar year you want to place the order in (excluding retail or fundraising items that can only be ordered from an official collegiate licensed vendor).

 If you want to purchase an item from an unlicensed company, please check first with the Trademarks and Licensing Program manager to see if the vendor has already accepted an order from any other UB department or office within the calendar year.
-You can contact the program manager, Cynthia Todd, at 716-645-4585 or by email email@example.com.
+You can contact the Trademarks and Licensing program manager, Cynthia Todd, at 716-645-4585 or by email email@example.com.

 Keep in mind that if you choose to use an unlicensed vendor, you cannot place another order with that company for the full calendar year, even if it’s an exact reprint with no changes.
 And if another campus department places an order with the vendor after the calendar year but before you do, you will have to find another source or vendor for your custom product.